manlito/overresponse-docs/index.md

 			Object
 		</td>
 		<td>
 			Object composed of user templates.
 Each template only has one element.
-For instance, OverResponse default templates are defined as:
+For instance, an object with a single template would be defined as:

 			<pre><code>
 {